 Pet Friendly – Hughenden Boutique Hotel

-Build in the 1870s, this Hughenden is a pet-friendly hotel with several rooms for those travelling with their furry friends.
-The hotel offers a variety of room sizes, some with small kitchenettes.
-Most rooms have recently undergone renovation.
-The hotel is also just a few minutes’ walk from Centennial Park, perfect for dog walks or early morning runs.
-The service is super friendly, and one of my favourite buses, the 389, runs right by the door.
+BHughenden is a pet-friendly hotel built in the 1870s with rooms for those travelling with their furry friends.
+It offers a variety of room sizes, some with small kitchenettes.
+Most have recently been renovated.
+It is a few minutes’ walk from Centennial Park, perfect for dog walks or morning runs.
+The service is super friendly, and the 389 bus runs right by the door.

 Check out the rooms and read reviews of the Hughenden

-Only 1 Km from the CBD and sandwiched between Central Station, Paddington and Darlinghurst Surry Hills is home to 23 pubs, leafy streets of Victorian terraced houses and an eclectic mix of residents.
+Surry Hills is home to 23 pubs, leafy streets of Victorian terraced houses, and an eclectic mix of residents.
+It’s just 1km from the CBD and sandwiched between Central Station, Paddington and Darlinghurst.

 Who should stay in Surry Hills?

-OK, so they consider Hipster a derogatory term these days, but for many locals that is the image that comes to mind when they hear Surry Hills.
+These days, they consider “hipster” a derogatory term, but it’s the image locals associate with Surry Hills.
 Think cold brew coffee, food that provides much Instagram hype and plenty of creative types strolling to work.

 Cons: 30-40-minute walk to the harbour and major sites